A CLOSER LOOK: The restrictions sex offenders must abide by

 Level 1 and level 2 sex offenders do not have living restrictions, according to Levine.

-“It doesn’t mean they can’t go to a church, it just means they can’t live within 2,000 feet,” Newell said.
+“It doesn’t mean they can’t go to a church, it just means they can’t live within 2,000 feet [from one],” Newell said.

 Two years ago, the state legislature implemented the statute stating that level 4 sex offenders cannot live within 2,000 feet of a church.